notedwin/edwin-computer/_posts/what-have-i/2020-09-17-what-have-I.md

 I maintain my home network with the college students, we dont blow through all our data but we do use alot of data(mainly me last month i used 500Gb yeah im not proud of that I need to get off the internet.)

-message to old friends:
-Feel free to message me I dont really have that much going on okay maybe i do but im more willing to reply than i was a couple months ago.

-I have always kept my life private, heck i havent posted on social media in a couple months my friends probably think im dead or depressed.
-I a neither im health alive, purely vibing, jusst working on myself and overworking myself alot of the time(i wrote this while taking a break from the 3 assignements i have due at midnight)

-All the choices I have made are for the better of me.
-I amembarrased of the persona, I was but I am happy i was that person.

 I work at (Ideashop)[ideashop.iit.edu] as a web-developer, thats my title but rrealistically anything computer related I do.
 I used to work at [ots](https://ots.iit.edu).
 I planned on getting an internship but i know i was not prepared for that.
 We will try to get one summer 2021, i graduate in fall 2021 so hopefully that internship leads to a full time offer, even if i dont accept it It would be good to know that I am employable.
 Grinding leetcode and system design.

-If anyone wants to fund me, i dont really need anything I have all my nessecities but buying a good camera is a huge expense, good being alive is expensive.

-Guides:
-How to learn CS:
-There are alot of resources but dont get stuckk trying to learn one language and master it that isnt what cs is, its being able to decompose a problem into something you know how to attack.
-There is subjectivity in that staement but I truly beileve being able to decompose.

-Hobbies:
-Cooking